 Often for SEO we build links to our websites and properties as part of increasing your traffic, some of these links will be on new domains or pages and these can often take time to get indexed sometimes due to the shear scale of the domain or simply that it is not a particularly active website/page.

-For this purpose Google have Search Console Crawl URL Feature that enables a user that is logged into Google to be able to submit any link to the index of your own or other.
-This is no guarantee that the URL will get indexed so you cannot force the index of a malicious URL for example but most URLs will get indexed in just a few minutes.
+For this purpose Google used to have Search Console Crawl URL Feature that enables a user that is logged into Google Webmaster Tools to be able to submit any link to the index of your own or other.
+This was no guarantee that the URL will get indexed so you cannot force the index of a malicious URL for example but most URLs will get indexed in just a few minutes.

 You can test to see if a page is indexed using the following text example in the Google browser

 (update March 2020 this operator not acting as it once used to)